erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: January 26th, 2021
+**Today's Progress:** Wrote models and views for most of the play-state.

+**Thoughts:** Had a great flow today!
+Everything I had to do felt intuitive and didn't require much afterthought or planning.
+So far I have a single controller that mediates between a game-model and a game-view.
+These two in turn have a hierarchy of lesser models and views within them.
+At the end of the day, the only debugging I had to do was related to typos and a few imports that were missing.
+Tomorrow I'll probably finish the views so I can begin writing logic!

 ### Day 17: January 25th, 2021
 **Today's Progress:** Wrote third iteration of [Kobold Mastermind](https://github.com/erifo/kobold-mastermind).